elysium-suite/aeacus/docs/checks.md

 **ServiceUp**: pass if service is running

+For Linux, use the `systemd` service name.
 ```
 type = 'ServiceUp'
 name = 'sshd'
 ```

+For Windows: check the service 'Properties' to find the real service name
 ```
-# Windows: check the service 'Properties' to find the real service name
 type = 'ServiceUp'
 name = 'tapisrv' # this is telephony

 ```

-> For services, Linux uses `systemctl`, Windows uses `Get-Service`
+> For services, Linux uses `systemctl`, Windows uses `Get-Service`.
+If you are using a different init system on Linux, you can use a `Command` check.

 **UserExists**: pass if user exists on system